|

 the Tornado from which the F3 was developed flew for the first time in October

-1979.
-The aircraft has a long-range, autonomous capability that enables
+The aircraft had a long-range, autonomous capability that enabled

 operations to be conducted some 350 nm away from bases in bad weather, in an ECM